Genivia/Husky/README.md

 - [Author](#author)
 - [License](#license)

-Husky is a lazy functional language similar to Haskell.
+Husky is a lazy functional language similar to Haskell, but with a more conventional syntax.
 Husky implements a Hindley-Milner-style parametric polymorphic type system, higher-order functions, argument pattern matching for function specialization, currying, macros, list comprehension, and monads.

 Husky uses NOR (normal order reduction), WHNF (weak head normal form), sharing (an important lazy evaluation optimization), and lazy constructors to create